-CWA District 4 Vice President Linda Hinton said that both Boelk and Jorgensen will be effective champions for working families in their communinew Department of Labor (DOL) rule set to go into effect on July 1, will require employers to disclose their use of any consultant they hire to help persuade workers not to form or join
+CWA District 4 Vice President Linda Hinton said that both Boelk and Jorgensen will be effective champions for working families in their communities.

+New Rule Requires Employers to Disclose Use of Anti-Union Consultants new Department of Labor (DOL) rule set to go into effect on July 1, will require employers to disclose their use of any consultant they hire to help persuade workers not to form or join a union.